prostosergik/jQuery-lastTweets/README.md

 Other params
 ------------

-You are smart guy, I think you can figure out what each parameter for.
+You are smart guy, I think you can figure out what each parameter is for.

 How to create an auth ID to use:
 -------------------------------